 - I asked Larry to consume protein for breakfast each day, such as free range organic eggs, or leftover poultry, seafood or meat from the previous night's dinner.
 It is important to eat a large salad every day and 2 pieces of fresh fruit.
 If he got a craving for sweets, he was to make himself a smoothie with Synd-X Slimming protein powder, canned coconut milk, water and fresh or frozen berries.
 Synd-X powder is high in protein and is sweetened with stevia, the naturally sweet herb and contains extra taurine, glutamine and chromium.
 This means it would help to lower his insulin and blood sugar levels, thereby encouraging removal of unhealthy fat from his liver.
 Although whey protein powder is derived from milk, it contains very little casein, therefore is well tolerated by most people with dairy sensitivities.

 - Raw vegetable juices would reduce inflammation in his body.
 He was to make juices from cucumber, celery, mint, parsley, carrot, beets and beet tops, lime and ginger.

 - Larry took Livatone Plus capsules at a dose of 2 capsules twice daily with meals.

 - Selenium is important because it reduces inflammation, and psoriasis patients usually have low blood levels of selenium.
 Selenomune Designer Energy capsules contain selenium plus other nutrients.
 I asked Larry to take 1 capsule daily with food.

-- Fish oil capsules provide the omega 3 fats EPA and DHA.
+- Krill oil capsules provide the omega 3 fats EPA and DHA.
 I also asked Larry to increase his intake of oily fish such as sardines, wild salmon, mackerel or herrings.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.